 Before any new developers start working with real tasks and projects, it’s important to test their adaptation skills and see their approach to the work in practice.
 For example, at Surf, after the developers have successfully passed three steps of the interview, they work under the guidance of an experienced mentor for two weeks.
 We give them a task that could potentially arise in a future project.
 The mentor evaluates the candidates’ ability to adapt to a new environment and team quickly and to take initiative.
-If at this stage a person does not show himself, we part.
+If at this prod a person does not show himself, we part.
 The mentor is usually a Team Lead.

 Why does the Golang developer interview take so long and does it pay?

 If you are looking for a developer who will work at your company for a long-term period, it’s really important to pay much attention to the choice of specialist.
 At Surf we have already checked how the approach works.
 Only about 3% of candidates join our team after 2+ hours of interviews and adaptation period, but they become true members of our big IT-family.

 Developers stay with us for years, they are free to choose a direction to grow and easily collaborate with each other while working on projects — even in stressful circumstances.
 We know how to motivate our team and provide an opportunity to work with large projects, top clients, and our specialists appreciate it.
 Here are some results of our approach to forming high-performing teams and proof that a well-defined developer hiring process is worth your time and resources.

 Task for the Surf team: a custom YouTube-like video streaming service